Second-Order Magnetic Properties in Paramagnetic Molecules From a Current Density Formulation Including Scalar Relativistic Effects: Implementation at GHF-GKS or HF-DFT levels of Theory

-where $r_m$ have been taken from Ref. \citenum{luo_theoretical_2021} to be the total mean spherical radii of the considered atom.
-The developed interface works up to g-type of cartesian basis set functions and it is not able in the present implementation to deal with combined sp shells.
-Implementation of spin current density tensors has beed done following Refs. \citenum{soncini_charge_2007}, \citenum{summa_molecular_2024} and considering their simple extension with the introduction of the ZORA scaling factor taking into account as effective potential the one described in Appendix \ref{potnuc}.
-The implementation here described has been carried out as a new feature inside the SYSMOIC software package.\cite{monaco_program_2021} For the evaluation of the orbital contribution to nuclear magnetic shielding and magnetizability tensors the CTOCD approach\cite{summa_molecular_2024} (CSGT definition of the shift function) has been used to account for the gauge origin dependence problem.
+where the total mean spherical radii $r_m$ for each atom were sourced from Ref.~[\citenum{luo_theoretical_2021}].
+The developed interface works up to g-type of Cartesian basis set functions and it is not able in the present implementation to deal with combined sp shells.
+The implementation of spin current density tensors was performed by extending the formalisms of Refs.~[\citenum{soncini_charge_2007,summa_molecular_2024}] through the introduction of the ZORA scaling factor and the effective potential described in Appendix \ref{potnuc}.
+This framework has been integrated as a new feature into the SYSMOIC software package \cite{monaco_program_2021}.

+Finally, for the orbital contributions to nuclear magnetic shielding and magnetizability, the CTOCD approach (using the Continuous Set of Gauge Transformations (CSGT) definition of the shift function) was employed to ensure gauge-origin independence.
+It should be noted that, in the present implementation, the orbital contribution within the CTOCD framework is evaluated at the non-relativistic level.
+However, for the open-shell systems investigated in this work, the spin-dependent terms—where relativistic effects are most prominent—are expected to be significantly larger than the orbital contributions.
+Therefore, the leading relativistic corrections to the magnetic properties are effectively captured through the non-collinear spin density formalism described above.